Indonesia hikes fuel prices to rein in ballooning subsidies | Headlines

 Indonesia hikes fuel prices to rein in ballooning subsidies

-"We are monitoring the impact (of the measure) on inflation and economic growth," Sri Mulyani said, adding that the government would provide cash handouts for the poor to cushion the blow.
+Before the price hike, the budget for energy subsidies stood at 698 trillion rupiah.
+"We are monitoring the impact (of the measure) on inflation and economic growth, as well as poverty," Sri Mulyani said.
 High energy subsidies had previously kept Indonesia's inflation low, allowing the central bank to delay raising interest rates until last month, well behind regional and global peers.

 - Country: